Q-Minh/nihu/dox/tut_integral_operators.md

 Introduction {#tut_intop_intro}
 ============

-This tutorial explains how to implement weighted double integral matrices of the form
+This tutorial explains how NiHu implements weighted double integral matrices of the form

 \f$
 \displaystyle